A3036 road: In popular culture

 The street is known in popular culture thanks to the BAFTA Award-winning 1951 Ealing comedy The Lavender Hill Mob.
 The film was so-named because the lead character, Henry Holland, lives in a seedy boarding house on the street, the 'Balmoral Private Hotel' where he and fellow resident (and foundry owner) Alfred Pendlebury meet and hatch the 'perfect' plot to steal a load of gold bullion.

 Lavender Hill is featured with a chapter of its own in the historical novel London by Edward Rutherfurd, with descriptions of it in the 19th century from the pre-industrial era.

 Lavender Hill featured as a site location for many British TV shows, including On the Buses and The Sweeney, in the 1970s.

 In 1967 the English group The Kinks recorded a whimsical song entitled "Lavender Hill" which may have been under consideration as a follow-up single to Waterloo Sunset, but was rejected in favour of Autumn Almanac.
 The song was eventually released in the U.S. in 1973 on The Great Lost Kinks Album, and has been described as "a southerner's counterpoint to the Beatles' Penny Lane".

-Notable former inhabitant include Sarah, Duchess of York, who lived in a flat in Lavender Gardens before her marriage.
+Notable former inhabitant include Sarah Ferguson, who lived in a flat in Lavender Gardens before her marriage.
 The first black Mayor in London, John Archer, was elected at Battersea Town Hall in 1913 after serving as a councillor for the Battersea Latchmere ward, north of Lavender Hill.